 Conclusion: Is Norton the best antivirus software of 2023?

 Yes, Norton is the best antivirus program in our test.

-Modern security software need to offer far more than just anti-malware protection.
-By combining device security, online privacy, and identity theft protection, is Norton the best internet security suite you can buy.
+Modern security software needs to offer far more than just anti-malware protection.
+By combining device security, online privacy, and identity theft protection, Norton is the best internet security suite you can buy.